-- Speculative Trading in REITs (2013) with Ben Blau, Journal of Financial Research, Forthcoming.
+Speculative Trading in REITs with Ben Blau, Journal of Financial Research, Forthcoming.

 The role of speculative trading in markets is often debated.
 The recent extremes in the real estate economic cycle has created an ideal setting to investigate the role of speculative trading in the marketplace.
 Specifically, we focus on speculative trading in REITs during the recent boom and bust in real estate.
 While we find a strong relationship between speculative trading in REITs and the economic cycle, we do not find evidence that speculative trading is related to future returns.
 Increased speculative trading is apparent in REITs during the boom years, but the level of speculative trading in REITs is unrelated to the negative returns in REITs exhibited after the bust.

-- Does it Pay to Have Fat Tails?
-Examining Kurtosis and the Cross-Section of Stock Returns (2013) with Ben Blau and Abdullah Masud
+Kurtosis and Stock Returns (2013) with Ben Blau and Abdullah Masud

 The recent financial turmoil in markets has been a reminder that stock returns tend to be leptokurtic, or have fait tails.
 The outcomes associated with a fat tailed distribution are similar to those of a distribution with a larger standard deviation or more risk.
 All else equal, investors should prefer less kurtosis to more kurtosis, given the same expected return.
 Thus, assets that increase the kurtosis of a portfolio are less desirable and should have higher expected returns.
 We find that the average stock has a leptokurtic distribution and that the kurtosis of a stock is negatively related to size and positively related to volatility and turnover.
 However, while the raw returns of stocks that have fatter tails is indicative of a kurtosis premium, once we control for size, fat tails do not appear to be priced.